 The properties of solid wastes that are generated, especially when they are utilized or taken to a landfill, have to be investigated.
-The general principles in landfill operation are that the composition, leachability and long term behaviour and the properties of the waste have to be known.
-The approval of the landfilling of a waste for a certain landfill category is based on the origin and the properties of the waste.
-The evaluation of the properties of the waste is based on:
+The general principles in landfill operation are that the composition, leachability, long term behavior and the properties of the waste.
+The approval for using a landfill for a specific waste is based on the origin and the properties of the waste.
+The evaluation of the waste is based on the following:

-- the composition of the waste, - the organic content and degradation properties of the waste, - the content and leachability of harmful compounds, and - the ecotoxicological effects of the waste and the landfill waters from the waste.
+- The composition of the waste - The organic content and degradation properties of the waste, - The content and leachability of harmful compounds, and - The ecotoxicological effects of the waste and the landfill waters